-GASB Statement No. 45 indicates that the projection of benefits should include all benefits to be provided to retirees in accordance with the current "substantive" plan.
+GAAP requires that the projection of benefits include all benefits to be provided to retirees in accordance with the current "substantive" plan.
 The substantive plan refers to the plan terms as understood by the employer and plan members at the time of the valuation.
-For this reason, the City believes that the current provisions of Patient Protection and Affordable Care Act (PPACA) should be reflected in the projection of benefits and therefore, the value of the excise tax is included in this valuation.
+The City believes that the current provisions of ACA should be reflected in the projection of benefits and therefore, the value of the excise tax is included in the valuation.
 It is assumed that there will be no changes to the current law and that there will be no changes in plan design to help mitigate the impact of the tax.